launchflow/buildflow-docs/docs/intro.md

 :::note

 **BuildFlow** is currently in beta.
-The first stable version will be released in April 2023.
+The first stable version will be released alongside our VSCode extension in summer 2023.
 Please join our [Discord](https://discordapp.com/invite/wz7fjHyrCA) if you have any questions or feedback.

 :::